 In Wayne County, the juvenile system is administered by the Circuit Court Family Division, a specialized division of the legal system with more focus on treatment and rehabilitation.
 Although many of the same legal standards and procedures apply, Michigan courts have a great deal of discretion in assessing fines, fees, and assigning program participation in juvenile cases.
 Juvenile cases can be dismissed by the judge, and the judge may also issue a warning to the juvenile and the parents along with this dismissal.
 Alternatively, a juvenile may be found responsible for their actions, and these judgments may include fines, restitution, community service, imposition of curfews, behavioral/drug assessments and treatment, probation, and supervised residential placements out of the home.
-The county contracts with five Care
+The county contracts with five Care Management Organizations (CMOs) that are responsible for adjudicated juveniles within a zip code cluster and provide case management, residential placements, and other services (some of which are subcontracted).
+Juveniles on probation may be offered mental health services such as cognitive behavioral therapy, regularly screened for substance use, provided academic tutoring, electronically monitored, and/or provided job readiness programming, among other services.

-5Waiver into the adult system is relatively rare.
+6Waiver into the adult system is relatively rare.
 In our sample, under 2% of juvenile cases were transferred.
 The two most emphasized factors in a waiver hearing are the defendant's previous criminal record and the seriousness of the charged offense.
 Our analysis sample is restricted to first-charged felonies, putting downward pressure on the first factor.